• Home

 What is a Raised Garden Bed?
 It is a large planting container that sits above the ground and is filled with soil.

 So why are raised garden beds so popular?
 The Urban Farmer!
-Suddenly we are all faced with the shortage of supplies and it has made many of us go back to basics with growing and providing for our own basic food needs, instead of relying on big supermarket chains.
+Suddenly we are all faced with a shortage of supplies and it has made many of us go back to basics with growing and providing for our own basic food needs, instead of relying on big supermarket chains.
 Suddenly we need to grow our own food.

 Personally I love that the soil is poured into the raised garden bed and not dug up.
 Me and Shovels or spades just don’t go together.
 Digging a garden bed out is far harder than one can imagine.
-Now, pouring the potting mix into a barrel or box appeals to my not so green thumb much more.
+Now, pouring the potting mix into a barrel or box appeals to my not-so-green thumb much more.
 My homemade raised garden beds are also high enough so that I do not need to bend down due to back issues.
 So raised beds are great for the elderly and frail too, it allows them to keep gardening for many more years.

 DIY Raised or potted garden beds are perfect for small areas, uneven gardens and those who may need to up and move.
 Raised garden beds can be placed on any surface including a deck, concrete and heavy clay soils or soils that are too acidic for growth.